Darrell Williams (basketball): Professional career

 After going undrafted in the 2015 NBA draft, he joined the Chicago Bulls for the 2015 NBA Summer League.
 In 5 games, he averaged 3.8 points and 4.6 rebounds per game.
-On July 18, 2015, he played his best game in the NBA Summer League, against Phoenix Suns; he has scored 9 points and had 13 rebounds.

 In August 2015, he signed his first professional contract with VOO Wolves Verviers-Pepinster of the Scooore League in Belgium.
 In 10 games, he averaged 17.2 points and 10.7 rebounds per game in 26.2 minutes on the court.

 On January 8, 2016, Williams signed with Serbian club Partizan Belgrade for the rest of the season.
 He took the number 25.
 On January 16, 2016, Williams has officially made his debut for Partizan in the ABA League against Krka and for 14 minutes on the court, he scored 4 points and had 4 rebounds.

 On July 8, 2016, Williams signed with Hapoel Tel Aviv of the Israeli Premier League.
 On April 16, 2017, he parted ways with Hapoel after averaging 11.7 points and 6.9 rebounds per game in Israeli League.
 Seven days later, he signed with Bnei Herzliya for the remainder of the season.

 In 2017, Williams was once again invited to an NBA Summer League roster, this time with the Golden State Warriors.
 In three games, he averaged 5.5 minutes, 3.3 points and 2.0 rebounds per game.

 On November 6, 2017, Williams signed with Turkish club Yeşilgiresun Belediye.

 On June 27, 2018, Williams signed with French club ESSM Le Portel.

 On June 11, 2019, Williams signed with Puerto Rican Club Atléticos de San Germán.

 On July 15, 2019, Williams signed with Italian club Vanoli Cremona.
 After the pre-season his contract was terminated by the team and he has signed a contract with Sigortam.net İTÜ BB of the Basketball Super League on September 23, 2019.
 After playing only 3 games, his contract has been terminated by his club.

 On January 7, 2020, Williams signed with Mexican club Fuerza Regia de Monterrey In 6 games with the club, he averaged 13.8 minutes, 5.8 points and 2.8 rebounds per game.
 Williams was let go from the team on January 25, 2020.